spgitmonish/CarND-Capstone/README.md

 `Code: ../ros/src/tl_detector.py, ../ros/src/tl_detector/light_classifier/tl_classifier.py`

 ### Planning
-The purpose of this module is to publish a fixed number of waypoints ahead of the vehicle with the correct target velocities, depending on traffic lights and obstacles.
-This module subscribes to */current_pose* to get the current position of the car and */traffic_waypoints* topic to get the closest waypoint to the upcoming traffic light.
+This module subscribes to */current_pose* to get the current position of the car and */traffic_waypoints* topic to get the closest waypoint to the upcoming traffic light to stop at, if the light color is Red or Yellow.
+The messages from these two topics and the values in the messages determine the next state in the state machine within this module which in turn determines the target velocities for the upcoming waypoints.

-This module publishes */base_waypoints* to the topic a list of all waypoints for the track, so this list includes waypoints both before and after the vehicle (Waypoint Loader, the publisher for */base_waypoints* publishes only once).

-The second topic this module publishes to */final_waypoints* is the list of fixed number of waypoints currently ahead of the vehicle.
+The Waypoint Loader node of this module publishes to the */base_waypoints*  topic a list of all waypoints for the track, so this list includes waypoints both before and after the vehicle(published only once).
+The second topic this module publishes to, */final_waypoints*, is the list of fixed number of waypoints currently ahead of the vehicle.
 The first waypoint in the list published to */final_waypoints* should be the first waypoint that is currently ahead of the car.

 <p align="center">
    <img src="imgs/WaypointUpdater.png">